heyitspaul/CopyrightJS/README.md

 It's [recommended](http://kangax.github.io/compat-table/es6/) that you use the transpiled and minified files available in the `dist/` folder, as the version in `src/` uses ES2015 syntax and features.
-The minified file is 381 bytes.
+The minified jQuery-dependent version is 381 bytes, while the Pure JavaScript version is 478 bytes.